-The forecast financial information has been prepared as a best effort indication of the Classification Office's future financial performance, and the financial forecast signals mediumterm risks for our financial viability.
-The Classification Office expects to have greater certainty regarding levels of activity, particularly in relation to the new commercial video on-demand provisions, during 2022/23.
+The forecast financial information has been prepared as a best-effort indication of the Office's future financial performance, and the financial forecast signals medium-term risks for our financial viability.
 We will continue to work with the Department and the Minister of Internal Affairs on longer-term financial prospects and solutions.